Celebrating the Sacraments of Healing at St Paul’s

 Wednesdays from 6:15 to 7:15pm

-Individuals may make an appointment with the priest to celebrate the sacrament; this may especially be appropriate when the person wishes to discuss a situation in some detail and receive appropriate advice, as well as absolution.
+Individuals may make an appointment with the priest for Confession; this may especially be appropriate when the person wishes to discuss a situation in some detail, and receive appropriate advice, as well as absolution.

 RECONCILIATION